(•) How many distinct signals would you expect to see in the ¹H ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 (•) How many distinct signals would you expect to see in the ¹H NMR spectrum of the following molecules?
-[Ignore diastereotopic hydrogens for the sake of this assessment.] (c)
+[Ignore diastereotopic hydrogens for the sake of this assessment.] (f)

 Verified Solution